-This details the impact that our pupil premium activity had on pupils in the 2023 to 2023 academic year.
+This details the impact that our pupil premium activity had on pupils in the 2023-224 academic year.
 Updated January 2024.

-At the end of the 2023-23 academic year, school attainment data showed that:
+At the end of the 2023-24 academic year, school attainment data showed that:

-- The proportion of pupils entitled to Pupil Premium achieving GLD at the end of Foundation Stage was high than those not entitles to Pupil Premium. - PP and non PP pupils achieved equally well in the Y1 Phonics Screening Check - There are minimal differences between attainment of PP and non-PP groups of pupils in most year groups. - There was no statistical difference between outcomes of PP and non PP groups in the Y4 Multiplication Tables Check.
+- The proportion of pupils entitled to Pupil Premium achieving GLD at the end of Foundation Stage was higher than those not entitles to Pupil Premium.
+(PP:63% Non PP: 55%) - The proportion of pupils passing the Y1 Phonics Check entitled to Pupil Premium achieved higher than those not entitled to Pupil Premium (PP: 100% Non PP: 75%) - There are minimal differences between attainment of PP and non-PP groups of pupils in most year groups. - On average, pupils entitled to Pupil Premium achieved a higher average score than Non Pupil Premium pupils in the Y4 Multiplication Tables Check. - The attendance of Pupil Premium pupils (93.9%) was slightly lower than that of Non Pupil Premium pupils (95.3%)